jianzlive/SQLPractice/Assessment.md

 ## Join Queries

-1. Query all OrderDetails along with ProductName & Price and return (Quantity \* Price) under new calculated field, Total
+1. Query all OrderDetails along with ProductName & Price and return (Quantity \* Price) under new calculated field, Total Tony Solution
+SELECT * , Quantity * Price AS Total
+From OrderDetails, Products
+WHERE Products.ProductID = OrderDetails.ProductID

 2. Query all Orders details along with Customer Name & Employee FirstName & LastName as new calculated field, EmployeeName